Fuel gauge: Aircraft

 Magnetoresistance type fuel level sensors, now becoming common in small aircraft applications, offer a potential alternative for automotive use.
 These fuel level sensors work similar to the potentiometer example, however a sealed detector at the float pivot determines the angular position of a magnet pair at the pivot end of the float arm.
 These are highly accurate, and the electronics are completely outside the fuel.
 The non-contact nature of these sensors address the fire and explosion hazard, and also the issues related to any fuel combinations or additives to gasoline or to any alcohol fuel mixtures.
 Magneto resistive sensors are suitable for all fuel or fluid combinations, including LPG and LNG.
 The fuel level output for these senders can be ratiometric voltage or preferable CAN bus digital.
 These sensors also fail-safe in that they either provide a level output or nothing.

 Systems that measure large fuel tanks (including underground storage tanks) may use the same electro-mechanical principle or may make use of a pressure sensor, sometimes connected to a mercury manometer.

 Many large transport aircraft use a different fuel gauge design principle.
 An aircraft may use a number (around 30 on an A320) of low voltage tubular capacitor probes where the fuel becomes the dielectric.
 At different fuel levels, different values of capacitance are measured and therefore the level of fuel can be determined.
 In early designs, the profiles and values of individual probes were chosen to compensate for fuel tank shape and aircraft pitch and roll attitudes.
 In more modern aircraft, the probes tend to be linear (capacitance proportional to fuel height) and the fuel computer works out how much fuel there is (slightly different on different manufacturers).
 This has the advantage that a faulty probe may be identified and eliminated from the fuel calculations.
 In total this system can be more than 99% accurate.
 Since most commercial aircraft only take on board fuel necessary for the intended flight (with appropriate safety margins), the system allows the fuel load to be preselected, causing the fuel delivery to be shut off when the intended load has been taken on board.

+Usage in fleet and fuel management

+The data from a vehicle's fuel gauge is used as telemetry in telematics for modern fleet management and fuel-management systems.
+A factory-installed telematic control unit or an aftermarket GPS tracking unit collects the fuel level data, alongside other information, and transmits it to the central software of a vehicle tracking system.
+This integration is an aspect of fleet digitalization, the evolution from simple tracking to business intelligence.
+This allows fleet managers to: